brendenhoffman/unms/README.md

 # unms
 Worksround for Ubiquiti UNMS on Fedora

+Out of the box UNMS (which is really cool by the way) is only supported on Debian/Ubuntu variants) is not supported on Fedora.

 The unms installer fails due to the docker service not being available during its install script - I wrote this simple hacky script to enable the unms installer to continue.

 The only interaction required is to say yes or no when you get the prompt: